PETER R. BOUTIN

-Peter has litigated hundreds of breach of contract, trade secret, unfair business practices, business tort, legal malpractice, qui tam, trademark infringement, and malicious prosecution claims.
-He has also handled False Claims Act and intellectual property claims.
+Peter has litigated hundreds of breach of contract, trade secret, unfair business practices, business tort, legal malpractice, trademark infringement, intellectual property, and malicious prosecution claims.
+He has also handled False Claims Act cases and, together with New York counsel, won the dismissal with prejudice of a False Claims Act case involving bonds with an aggregate par value of over $171 billion.
 In April 2019, the Daily Journal published Peter’s two-part article entitled, “Social media discovery: 20 commonly asked questions.”
 He is listed in The Best Lawyers® in America in the practice area of Commercial Litigation.

 Securities Regulatory and Enforcement Matters

 Peter has handled numerous regulatory matters before the SEC, FINRA, the NYSE, and state securities regulators.
 He has represented advisors, executives, lawyers, and others in a wide variety of regulatory proceedings.
 He has obtained dismissals of disciplinary charges filed against executives (following hearings) on multiple occasions, including the recent dismissal of all charges against a Managing Director.
 Peter co-authored an article on the regulatory exposure of compliance officers entitled “Regulators Train Crosshairs on Compliance Professionals – Perception or Reality” published in February 2016 by the National Society of Compliance Professionals (“NSCP”).
 In September 2016, NSCP published Peter’s article, “Ten Tips for Winning a FINRA Disciplinary Case Against Executives and Supervisors.”
 In November 2016, the Daily Journal published his article entitled, “Case is rare example of sanctions against federal agency” which addressed a federal court’s imposition of sanctions against the SEC under FRCP Rule 45.